Ayesha-Ahmer-Khan/OOP-Hospital-Patient-Management-System/README.md

-OOP – Hospital Patient Management System (HPMS)
+🏥 OOP – Hospital Patient Management System (HPMS)
-1. Assignment Objective
+1️⃣ Assignment Objective

 Drawing from the transition from procedural structures to classes, you are required to move beyond simple data containers to build a robust, secure, and scalable real-world application.

-This assignment focuses on the Four Pillars of OOP to solve a large-scale software problem that procedural programming cannot handle efficiently.
+This assignment focuses on the Four Pillars of Object-Oriented Programming (OOP) to solve a large-scale software problem that procedural programming cannot handle efficiently.

-2. Problem Statement: The Healthcare & Patient Management System (HPMS)
+2️⃣ Problem Statement: The Healthcare & Patient Management System (HPMS)

 A modern hospital requires a system to manage thousands of records across various departments including: